rajibchakravorty/hbv_simulation/readme.md

 ```bash
 (venv) CODE $ juptyer notebook
 ```
-This will open the default browser (e.g. safari/firfox)
+This will open the default browser (e.g. safari/firfox) and will show the content of the folder.
+Click on ```views.ipynb``` to open it in a new window/tab and then move to the new window.
+You will see visualization code.

 From the top menu choose ```kernel->Restart and Run All```.
 This would reproduce all the graphs.